The Complexity of Defining and Separating Fixpoint Formulae in Modal Logic: Ternary and Beyond

 \item the C-counter starts at $0$ at the root and counts modulo $2^n$ along each path starting in the root;

 \item the B-counter starts at $k$ at the root and counts modulo $2^n$ along each path starting in the root;

-\item the auxiliary concept names of the shape $q_\alpha^i$ and $q_\alpha'$ are interpreted in a minimal way so as to satisfy implications~\eqref{eq:startone}--\eqref{eq:endthree}.
+\item the auxiliary propositions of the shape $q_\alpha^i$ and $q_\alpha'$ are interpreted in a minimal way as to satisfy implications~\eqref{eq:startone}--\eqref{eq:endthree}.
 Note that, since these implications are essentially Horn formulae, there is a unique result.

 \end{itemize} Now, $\M'$ is defined as follows:

 \begin{itemize}

 \item start with a path of length $n$ in which each node satisfies $a$,